camunda/camunda/CONTRIBUTING.md

 ```

 This is a small overview of the contents of the different modules:
-- `util` contains custom implementations of building blocks like an actor scheduler, buffer allocations, metrics.
+- `util` contains custom implementations of building blocks like an actor scheduler, buffer allocations, and metrics.
 Its parts are used in most of the other modules
 - `protocol` contains the SBE definition of the main message protocol
 - `bpmn-model` is a Java API for BPMN process definitions used for parsing etc.
-- `msgpack-*` is custom msgpack implementation with extensions to evaluate json-path expressions on msgpack objects
+- `msgpack-*` is a custom msgpack implementation with extensions to evaluate json-path expressions on msgpack objects
 - `dispatcher` is a custom implementation of message passing between threads
 - `service-container` is a custom implementation to manage dependencies between different services
-- `logstreams` is an implementation of a append only log backed by the filesystem
+- `logstreams` is an implementation of an append-only log backed by the filesystem
 - `transport` is our abstraction over network transports
 - `gateway` is the implementation of the gRPC gateway, using our SBE-based protocol to communicate with brokers
 - `gateway-protocol` is the gRPC definitions for the Zeebe client-to-gateway protocol